 Additionally, contractors should be sure to monitor potential conflicts of interest, be consistent with their policies and procedures across the organization, and keep in mind the tone at the top, because strong values can trickle down, and employees will reflect the behavior of their bosses.

 At Suttle and Stalnaker, we provide clients with the risk management services to help prevent fraud and make recommendations to strengthen your internal control system.
-If it is too late to prevent the fraud we have Certified Fraud Examiners here to help you recover from the fraud.
+If it is too late to prevent the fraud we have Certified Fraud Examiners here to help you recover from the fraud, contact us today.